mmyros/mmyros.github.io/github_io/resume.md

 	- Dissertation in optogenetic silencing and in vivo behaving multielectrode single-unit recording on a 12-arm radial maze
 	- Six papers, one first-author
 ## Work experience
-- National Institute of Mental health, 2018 - now
+National Institute of Mental Health, 2018 - now
 	- Laboratory of the Institute director, Joshua Gordon
 	- Closed-loop stimulation and recording in T-maze
 	- One published paper, four in progress (two first-author)